The Son of the Ogress: Tale type

-Scholarship classifies the tale in the Aarne-Thompson-Uther Index as type ATU 425, "The Search for the Lost Husband", and relate it to the ancient Graeco-Roman myth of Cupid and Psyche, as written down by author Apuleius in the 2th century CE.
+Scholarship classifies the tale in the Aarne-Thompson-Uther Index as type ATU 425, "The Search for the Lost Husband", and relate it to the ancient Graeco-Roman myth of Cupid and Psyche, as written down by author Apuleius in the 2nd century CE.

 Motifs

+The supernatural husband

+The heroine's husband, Asfar Lehwa, is also the name of a male character from tales in the Kabylian oral repertoire.
+In these tales, he helps the heroine, his wife, against the impossible tasks given by his ogress mother.
+In this regard, according to researcher Emmanuel Plantade, the supernatural husband possesses magical powers, and his arrival is preceded by some sort of weather phenomena, like storm or rain.
+He also appears in the Kabylian tales with a name like "bird (of the storm, of the air, of the wind, of passion)".

+The ogress antagonist

-The teriel (tzeriel) is described as a monster in Kabylian folklore.
+The teriel (tzeriel or tseriel) is described, in Kabylian folklore, as a frightening and monstrous creature with an anthropophagic appetite.
 She appears to be the female counterpart of the Warzen, another creature, and both populate the Kabylian folktale corpus as antagonists.
 In Western (French) works, she may be translated as ogresse or ogress.

+The heroine's tasks

 German philologist Otto Weinreich compared the heroine's tasks in the tale to Psyche's in the Graeco-Roman myth: just like Psyche is given 4 tasks by her mother-in-law, Venus, the heroine of the Berber tale is given four tasks (three she accomplishes, and one - to separate water from milk - she fails).